a-d-i/CarND-Advanced-Lane-Lines/writeup_project2.md

-## Writeup Template
+## Writeup Project 2 - Advanced Lane Finding Project

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### Goals of this project are as follows:

 ---

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.
 * Use color transforms, gradients, etc., to create a thresholded binary image.